Convergence rate for a regularized scalar conservation law: Decay estimates and Convergence

-for any $t\geqslant 0$, where the preceding bound is not necessarily uniform when $\ell \to 0$ at this stage.
+for any $t\geqslant 0$, where, at this stage, the preceding bound is not necessarily uniform when $\ell \to 0$.
 Therefore, by Lebesgue differentiation theorem, the anti-derivative of $w^{\ell,\varepsilon}$, that is $ \zeta ^{\ell, \varepsilon}$ which is introduced above, is well defined.
 More precisely, it satisfies that

 and enjoys the bounds

 for any fixed $\ell,\varepsilon\in (0,1]$.
 Additionally, thanks to the estimates on $u^{\ell,\varepsilon}$ and $u^{\varepsilon}$ that we previously established in Section \ref{section:UB}, the following bounds